AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/test-debug/debug.md

 ## Remote debugging via attached debugger

+>[!WARNING]
+>
->[!WARN] Use Microsoft Visual Studio Code 1.48.0 or greater for compatibility with wskdebug
+>Use Microsoft Visual Studio Code 1.48.0 or greater for compatibility with wskdebug

 The [wskdebug](https://www.npmjs.com/package/@openwhisk/wskdebug) npm module, supports attaching a debugger to Asset Compute workers, including the ability to set breakpoints in VS Code and step through the code.